Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 Terms of Reference (ToR) for a Short-Term assignment

-Technical assistance requested: 1 (one) Senior Non-Key Expert in the area of Negotiating Ch.
-1, Free movement of goods – conformity assessment and acceptance of the machinery products
+Technical assistance requested: 1 (one) Junior Non-Key Expert in the area of Negotiating Ch.
+11 – Agriculture and Rural Development, Rulebooks for implementation of IPARD III Programme Measures

 Project Title: Policy and Legal Advice Centre (PLAC III), Serbia